FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 	it's getting real.
 ```

-The last four digits of the `beat` code are `34d4`.
+The access code (confirmation number) of the previous code, `beat`, is `c734d4`.
+The last four digits are `34d4`.
+Progress!

 `34d4`: [yup. it's real.](https://puzzle31.whiskeypirates.com/playtime/)
 ## 9. Final

 It's a playfair cipher.
 The clues on the word search indicate you need the first letter of the hackers from the list.
 The list included characters from the movie, Hackers.
-Fill in the playfair key with those letters (Z from Zero Cool, A from Acide Burn, etc) and then fill in the rest with missing letters in ascending order essentially following the instructions on the word search.
+Fill in the playfair key with the letters but only of the hackers in the movie (Z from Zero Cool, A from Acid Burn, etc) and then fill in the rest with missing letters in ascending order essentially following the instructions on the word search.

 This resulted in the code: `ZAPCLJBDEFGHIKMNOQRSTUVWX` to decode the following text:

 ```
-AVLTAZDKRXQOARTNOCXNUGKWDKNQRJDMOZPFSUQSZOIQUNCDONUKJRPMNXJRHBERUCQEOLPRVHWKGRRUCFJIJWKBQJKEQBJWKBRFHLWRGQMNQODQOCWJIQRLQOEKUGFRKEWKWJRZQBFEPQQMFABWAQONWOBLEKSBUGKWUAQJMQEFPKAIKWFEOBPQTNZOKGPZAKKEMRXHDMQJQOJKWKWFOQOEAXJRPCMKRTGVKOFEGQICJRQSLHCORKWCQKWJQOGVTUKBIQRLRFEWJWURQENSDWBCCFEVGVIHSQVAOZKFZOBPXOKWOBQJCFPZNQHLWRQOUGFJPLDCCOAKKFTZPZLFARSJKQHLVGQOTSXHDFSNGQUGJWQKPZOFVUOQPLWLFRLXAREFNXWOQGQZPCKWZOEVQKVGTNGQNXOWKFTZTURBGVKBQCKQZUFRWEQOQSWNWBIQWKZWZUEFELQOHAVGJSNUGQZPQXJKLOKWXHRHUGJRXOKWHXNXRFQJAINUSUSBHUUGCPCDOCQJGQMKTNEFPQEKUNXOGQCQQPZUFKFRLXZHBRWKHLMPUGTXKCMPLFKFWFXNSUQOa
+AVLTAZDKRXQOARTNOCXNUGKWDKNQRJDMOZPFSUQSZOIQUNCDONUKJRPMNXJRHBERUCQEOLPRVHWKGRRUCFJIJWKBQJKEQBJWKBRFHLWRGQMNQODQOCWJIQRLQOEKUGFRKEWKWJRZQBFEPQQMFABWAQONWOBLEKSBUGKWUAQJMQEFPKAIKWFEOBPQTNZOKGPZAKKEMRXHDMQJQOJKWKWFOQOEAXJRPCMKRTGVKOFEGQICJRQSLHCORKWCQKWJQOGVTUKBIQRLRFEWJWURQENSDWBCCFEVGVIHSQVAOZKFZOBPXOKWOBQJCFPZNQHLWRQOUGFJPLDCCOAKKFTZPZLFARSJKQHLVGQOTSXHDFSNGQUGJWQKPZOFVUOQPLWLFRLXAREFNXWOQGQZPCKWZOEVQKVGTNGQNXOWKFTZTURBGVKBQCKQZUFRWEQOQSWNWBIQWKZWZUEFELQOHAVGJSNUGQZPQXJKLOKWXHRHUGJRXOKWHXNXRFQJAINUSUSBHUUGCPCDOCQJGQMKTNEFPQEKUNXOGQCQQPZUFKFRLXZHBRWKHLMPUGTXKCMPLFKFWFXNSUQ
 ```

 This results in:

 ```
-PUZXZLEISWONCONGRATSTHEREISONEFINALDOXORANDITOPENSWHENLISTENBACKWARDSACQUIREKNOWLEDGETHENDECODETHESEMARKINGSONPIRATEDISCONCETHESECRETENCODEDVISIBLEUPONSURFACEOFTHEROUNDISDECIPHEREDHAVINGANIMALCHECKSUMFINDONEGREXENORBLUENAPKINWITHREDINKPENORAMARKERWRITEONITXTHEDISCSECRETWORDSREVEALEDWITHGROUPNAMEANDAUSERHANDLEALSOMARKONTHEFACEPARCHMENTALXLCONFIRMATIONXNUMBERSINTHETRIALSBUTNOACXCESXSCODESTURNINPAPERANDWRITINGINSTRUMENTXTOEITHERPIRATESRCONORTRUEDIRECTATDEFCONBUTIFNOTINLASVEGASERUMOKTHENUSERMUSTSENDPHOTOXOFBOTHPAPERANDINKINGDEVICETOUSINPRIVATEMESXSAGEOREMAILTHXWEWILXLMEXETSOXONLU
+PUZXZLEISWONCONGRATSTHEREISONEFINALDOXORANDITOPENSWHENLISTENBACKWARDSACQUIREKNOWLEDGETHENDECODETHESEMARKINGSONPIRATEDISCONCETHESECRETENCODEDVISIBLEUPONSURFACEOFTHEROUNDISDECIPHEREDHAVINGANIMALCHECKSUMFINDONEGREXENORBLUENAPKINWITHREDINKPENORAMARKERWRITEONITXTHEDISCSECRETWORDSREVEALEDWITHGROUPNAMEANDAUSERHANDLEALSOMARKONTHEFACEPARCHMENTALXLCONFIRMATIONXNUMBERSINTHETRIALSBUTNOACXCESXSCODESTURNINPAPERANDWRITINGINSTRUMENTXTOEITHERPIRATESRCONORTRUEDIRECTATDEFCONBUTIFNOTINLASVEGASERUMOKTHENUSERMUSTSENDPHOTOXOFBOTHPAPERANDINKINGDEVICETOUSINPRIVATEMESXSAGEOREMAILTHXWEWILXLMEXETSOXON
 ```

 Playfair doesn’t like two repeating letters so there are extra X’s everywhere.
 Just delete them, add some spaces and get: